 To be clear about my process, the majority of my work is done using an ax, Sloyd knife, crook knife, chisel, Japanese rasp, and homemade oil finishes.
-On rare occasion when working with harder woods, I will use a lathe for the initial hollowing process followed by chisel work and hand-carve the remainder.
-The lathe has become a helpful tool in recent times due to a repetitive strain injury in my wrist from too many years of wielding an ax, primitive archery, and flintknapping but I still prefer the feeling of fashioning my objects using the older methods.
-Cherry, box-elder, and juniper are my preferred woods but I also make some kuksas throughout the year using aspen, cottonwood, or hackberry.
+On rare occasion when working with harder woods, I will use a lathe for the initial hollowing process followed by chisel work and hand-carving for the remainder.
+The lathe has become a helpful tool in recent times due to a repetitive strain injury in my wrist from too many years of primitive archery and flintknapping but I still prefer the feeling of fashioning my objects using the older methods.
+Cherry, box-elder, and juniper are my preferred woods but I also make some kuksas throughout the year using aspen, sycamore, or hackberry.

 SHIPPING & HANDLING: All orders within the United States receive Free ground shipping via either USPS or UPS depending on size and location.
 For shipping outside of the U.S., please contact me at firstname.lastname@example.org for a quote prior to ordering.